Superluminal Wave Activation at Relativistic Magnetized Shocks: Simulations

 We measure the downstream temperature $[T_{\rm d}]^{\rm d}/m_ec^2 = [\left\langle \gamma_{\rm d} \beta_{\rm d}^2\right\rangle/3]^{\rm d} = 0.96$, where $\left\langle\dots\right\rangle$ averages individual particle velocities.
-We use the adiabatic index $\Gamma_{\rm ad} = ( 2 + 3 \,T/m_ec^2 )/( 1 + 2\,T/m_ec^2)$ appropriate for two-dimensional Maxwellian distributions, and approximate $T/m_ec^2$ by the nearest integer.
+We use the adiabatic index $\Gamma_{\rm ad} = ( 2 + 3 \,T/m_ec^2 )/( 1 + 2\,T/m_ec^2)$ appropriate for 2D Maxwellian distributions, and approximate $T/m_ec^2$ by the nearest integer.
 Incoming waves couple to superluminal modes downstream of the shock.
-For these scales, Equation~(\ref{eq:AWampD}) suggests small amplitudes of residual AWs in the downstream with $[\delta B_{A\rm d}]^{\rm d}/[\delta B_{z\rm u}]^{\rm d}\approx 0.03$ for superluminal O-modes propagating into the downstream with a group velocity close to the speed of light.
+For these scales, Equation~(\ref{eq:AWampD}) suggests small amplitudes of residual AWs in the downstream with $[\delta B_{A\rm d}]^{\rm d}/[\delta B_{z\rm u}]^{\rm d}\approx 0.03$ for superluminal O-modes propagating downstream with a group velocity close to the speed of light.
 These features are consistently reproduced by the simulation.
-Two regions form in the downstream: the far downstream region which is reached only by the propagating superluminal O-modes (shaded blue in Figure~\ref{fig:MSHOCK_G4_s25_HR_K0026}, left panel), and the immediate wake of the shock showing a superposition of superluminal O-modes and non-propagating small amplitude Alfvénic perturbations (shaded red in Figure~\ref{fig:MSHOCK_G4_s25_HR_K0026}, left panel).
+Two regions form downstream: the far downstream region which is reached only by the propagating superluminal O-modes (shaded blue in Figure~\ref{fig:MSHOCK_G4_s25_HR_K0026}, left panel), and the immediate wake of the shock showing a superposition of superluminal O-modes and nonpropagating small-amplitude Alfvénic perturbations (shaded red in Figure~\ref{fig:MSHOCK_G4_s25_HR_K0026}, left panel).
 In the downstream region, $\mathbf{E}\cdot\mathbf{B}$ is generated at the scale of the propagating O-mode, as would be expected from plasma dispersion \citep[][]{Arons1986,Bransgrove2023}.

-Figure~\ref{fig:MSHOCK_G4_s25_HR_K0026} (right panel) analyzes the same shock and flow properties, but for significantly longer upstream wavelengths $[k_{\rm u}d_{\rm u}]^{\rm u}=0.03$.
+Figure~\ref{fig:MSHOCK_G4_s25_HR_K0026} (right panel) analyses the same shock and flow properties, but for significantly longer upstream wavelengths $[k_{\rm u}d_{\rm u}]^{\rm u}=0.03$.
 Then, $[\omega_{\rm u}]^{\rm s}/(\bar{\omega}_{\rm pd}/[\gamma_{\rm u}]^{\rm d})\approx 0.97 \lesssim 1$, and Equation~(\ref{eq:omodematching}) implies no coupling to superluminal O-modes downstream of the shock.
-The simulation data confirms this prediction.
-Only non-propagating AWs remain in the immediate downstream, and residual O-mode perturbations with negligible amplitudes and varying wavelengths enter the downstream region.
+The simulation data confirm this prediction.
+Only nonpropagating AWs remain in the immediate downstream, and residual O-mode perturbations with negligible amplitudes and varying wavelengths enter the downstream region.
 Also, the MHD-scale upstream mode amplitude increases by a factor of approximately two as expected from MHD jump conditions (Appendix~\ref{app:jumps}).